-Daniel Kemptner works as a research associate at DIW Berlin.
+Daniel Kemptner works as an economic advisor at the German Federal Ministry of Labour and Social Affairs.
+Before, he worked as a research associate at DIW Berlin.
 After having studied economics at the University of Mannheim and the University of Toronto, he joined the Graduate Center of DIW Berlin in September 2009.
-In June 2013, he obtained his Ph.D. at the Free University Berlin.
-He is an empirical microeconomist who uses large household survey and administrative data sets to advance our understanding of economic inequality.
-In more detail, he uses structural dynamic life cycle models and evaluation techniques to analyze determinants of lifetime income as well as policy measures that affect the lifetime income distribution.
-Thereby, the inequality of lifetime income is a key barometer of disparities in living standards.
-In this context, health and education as drivers of inequality in life cycle outcomes has been a particular focus of his research.
-Further, his work aims at providing new insights on the government’s possibilities to affect income inequality through public policies.
+In June 2013, he obtained his Ph.D.
+(Dr. rer. pol.) at the Free University Berlin.
+He is an empirical microeconomist who uses large household survey and administrative data to advance our understanding of economic inequality.
+His work aims at providing new insights on the government’s possibilities to affect income inequality through public policies.